 There are many different tools in the world, each of which solves a range of problems.
-Many of them are judged by how well and correct they solve this or that problem, but there are tools that you just like, you want to use them.
+Many of them are judged by how well and correctly they solve this or that problem, but there are tools that you just like, and want to use.
 They are properly designed and fit well in your hand, you do not need to dig into the documentation and understand how to do this or that simple action.
-About one of these tools for me I will be writing this series of posts.
+About one of these tools for me, I will be writing this series of posts.

 I will describe the optimization methods and tips that help me solve certain technical problems and achieve high efficiency using Apache Spark.
 This is my updated collection.